vishvish/vertx-maven-demo/Readme.md

 And see everything you type echoed back.

 The whole project works fine with IntelliJ.
-There's also `mvn package` which will copy the jar dependencies into a `lib` folder.